 Another product you want to stay away from is linseed oil.
 Linseed oil used on wood tends to remain quite sticky and therefore attracts dust and dirt which discolours the wood over time.
 Harmful cleaning chemicals should also be avoided.
 They tend to strip the wood of its integrity and strength, and definitely stay away from insect repellants.
 Some people believe that insect repellants will keep infestations at bay, but they just end up eating up the wood instead.

 The frequency at which you clean depends on a few factors – how old your wood is, how susceptible the beams are to moisture or infestation, and how much traffic you get in your home.
 A good rule of thumb to go by, though, is a twice a year cleaning.

-If you have very old wooden beams, it can be a slippery slope when it comes to how often you should clean.
+If you have very old wooden beams on the roof or ceiling, it can be a slippery slope when it comes to how often you should clean.
 You might think, the older, the more you need to clean, but that isn't necessarily true.
 The older your beams are, the weaker they tend to be, so sand blasting your beams often may lead to even greater weakening.
-If your beams are in a high moisture area, or you have experienced infestation before, you may need to clean them more often.
+If your beams are in a high moisture area, or you have experienced infestation before, you may need to clean them or apply wood varnish more often.
 And if you have a large family or just tend to entertain a lot, you will find yourself needing to dust and vacuum your beams more frequently (which is a great preventative measure against aging), but you don't necessarily have to go through the entire deep-cleaning process.